 Occasionally, in the past I have sold 20min pencil portraits at markets.
 People either sat for me, or gave me a photo.
 Usually they turned out well.
 I like the challenge of trying to get a likeness in that short time.
 With this quick type of drawing I tend to use lots of loose lines – I quite like that effect.

 Drawing from observation is a often a key element in drawing, certainly in learning to draw.
 However, many of the faces I draw are taken straight from my imagination; I think poetic licence and experience prevail.
 Most of the time, I’m happy how they turn out.

-There’s a book by Betty Edwards “Drawing on the right – side of the Brain”...Lots of valuable information about drawing, and offers the good reasons why drawing from observation is so important, and how drawing is really a very learnable skill and much, much more… At her website you can see before and after instruction self-portraits, drawn within a five day period – very inspirational.
+There’s a book by Betty Edwards “Drawing on the right – side of the Brain”, which has lots of valuable information about drawing, and offers the good reasons why drawing from observation is so important, and how drawing is really a very learnable skill and much, much more… At her website you can see before and after instruction self-portraits, drawn within a five day period – very inspirational.